Ultimaker/Meta/review checklist.md

 Since the term Definition of Done was not understood, here is a short and simple definition:
 > DoD is a checklist of valuable activities required to produce software.

-So after the DoD is met, a story within Scrum is finished.
+So after the DoD is met, an issue within Scrum is finished.
 The review checklist is created to get a start using a partial DoD set of requirements and is a living document.

 ### Version